 The surprise figures follow a slightly less buoyant sales period for Fiesta since the latest-generation model was launched, although the car remains the best-seller across the year so far, with 75,814 registered compared with the Qashqai’s 53,197.

 For September, though, the Fiesta dropped to third, with the Volkswagen Golf moving into second place with 12,800 registrations.
-In the year to date, VW’s best-seller sits in third place, after Ford’s Fiesta and Focus.
+In the year to date, VW’s best-seller sits in third place, after Ford’s Fiesta and Ford Focus.

 In January-September 2016, Ford had shifted 96,139 Fiestas; 20,000 more than this year.
 However, the new car market was altogether stronger last year.
 The Vauxhall Corsa, the Fiesta’s closest supermini rival in terms of sales, is also down nearly 20,000 on January-September 2016, with 46,600 finding homes in 2017 so far compared with 64,925 in the same period last year.